magneticstain/ip2cr/README.md

 ### Disclaimer

 I created this project mainly to learn Go.
 It should be fine for a cloud admin running this on their workstation, trying to identify a resource in the AWS account.
-But I wouldn't necessarily integrate it with my production monitoring system.
+But I wouldn't necessarily integrate it with my production monitoring system/lunar lander.

 ## Features